 CANBERRA ACT 2601

-This Statement of Expectations (SOE) will assist with the Australian Government's commitment to effective governance and performance of regulatory functions, guided by the PGPA Act.
-It forms part of the Government’s commitment to good corporate governance of regulatory bodies and reducing unnecessary burden on business and the community.
+This SOE supports the delivery of these functions and contributes to the Australian Government's commitment to effective governance and performance of regulatory functions.
+It takes account of the whole-of-government objective for Commonwealth regulators to effectively balance risk mitigation with efficiency, growth and dynamism; maintaining a commitment to good corporate governance and reducing unnecessary burden on business and the community.

 Overview

-These Acts establish a framework to prohibit certain practices, such as human cloning, and regulate the uses of excess assisted reproductive technology (ART) embryos, the creation or uses of other human embryos created through processes other than fertilisation and the practice of permitted mitochondrial donation techniques in Australia.
+The regulatory framework established by the RIHE Act and the PHCR Act, prohibits certain practices, such as human cloning, and regulates the uses of excess human embryos created using assisted reproductive technology (ART) in research.
+It also regulates the creation and/or uses of other human embryos created through processes other than fertilisation, and the practice of permitted mitochondrial donation techniques in ART research in Australia.

-The Government recognises and respects the independence of the NHMRC CEO as the Accountable Authority.
-The Government also recognises and respects the independence of ERLC in its delivery of the agency’s regulatory functions.
-However, the Government is of the view that regulators should have a risk-based approach to compliance obligations, engagement and enforcement that allows for proportionate responses appropriate to the nature and seriousness of identified risks.
-This allows regulators to achieve objectives more effectively while recognising that it is not possible to eliminate all risks.
+The Australian Government recognises and respects the independence of ERLC in its delivery of regulatory functions under this framework.
+However, the Government is of the view that all regulators should have a risk-based approach to compliance obligations, engagement and enforcement that allows for proportionate responses appropriate to the nature and seriousness of identified risks.

 The Government is also improving regulator performance, capability and culture through regulatory stewardship.
-This supports the Government's commitment to Australian Public Service reform by building trust in government and its institutions and by putting business and community at the centre of policy and services.
+This supports the Government's commitment to Australian Public Service reform by building trust in government and its institutions and by putting the community and business at the centre of policy and services.

 I expect NHMRC to contribute to the regulatory reform process by: